 Turning 30 is seen a major turning point.
-It marks the beginning of what's supposed to be the decade when relationships and careers goals start to fall into place, but in reality it oftentimes can feel like we're Tom Hanks in the film Big - just playing the part the part of adults while trying to figure out what the heck we're supposed to do.
-Leaving behind our twenties can be bittersweet, but as scary as your 30s may be, it's also the decade where you're more confident, more successful, and wiser than you were 10 years before.
+It marks the beginning of what's supposed to be the decade when relationships and careers goals start to fall into place, but in reality it often can feel like we're Tom Hanks in the film Big - just playing the part the part of adults while trying to figure out what the heck we're supposed to do.
+Leaving behind our 20s can be bittersweet, but as scary as your 30s may be, it's also the decade when you're more confident, more successful, and wiser than you were 10 years before.

 It's better to be yourself than someone the person you're dating wants you to be.

 When you were young, dating could sometimes be all about trying to be whatever you think the person you're attracted to wants you to be.
 But remember: being true to yourself and open about who you are IS WAY BETTER THAN WHAT YOU HAVE TO DO WHEN YOU'RE DATING ON TINDER.

 Friend breakups happen.